 If you plan to pursue several bank bonuses at once, you might have trouble keeping track of the details.

 That’s why you should keep a simple spreadsheet that outlines each of the bank bonuses you’re pursuing and their offers.
-That way, you can refer to it when it comes time for your bank bonus to post to your account or close your account.
+That way, you can refer to it when it is time for your bank bonus to post to your account or close it.

-Details to keep on your spreadsheet include the date you signed up for the new account, the date you completed the requirements to earn the bank bonus, and the date when the bonus posted to your account.
+Details to keep on your spreadsheet include the date you signed up for the new account, the date you completed the requirements to earn the bank bonus, and when the bonus was posted to your account.

 Beyond those details, you should also note the date you can reasonably close your account – well after your bonus is earned.